 - You cannot be a member of a candidate’s immediate family or a close relation, and you cannot be a member of a candidate’s political committee.

-- You must have access to a cell phone (ideally, a smartphone) that can call and text that you can use throughout the day to report incidents, track numbers, and communicate with the poll Inspector
+- You must have access to a cell phone that can call and text and that you can use throughout the day to report incidents, track numbers, and communicate with the poll Inspector

 Student poll worker interns

 Eligible high school and college students are also able to work at local polling places as unpaid poll worker interns.